-- cold feeling in the leg
+- a cold feeling in your legs

-- color change in the leg
+- color changes in your legs

-- cramping in the legs after activity
+- cramping in your legs after activity

 - erectile dysfunction in men

-- pain that is relieved with movement
+- pain that’s relieved with movement

-- soreness in the toes
+- soreness in your toes

+Any surgical procedure carries risks.
 The risks associated with angioplasty and stents include:

 - allergic reactions to medication or dye